JessieTMossa/100-days-of-code-log/README.md

 ### R1D99
 Learned about local auth during #100Devs office hours.
 Pretty cool.
 Got Heroku installed but haven't used it yet.

+### R1 pause day
+Yes, I took what could have been the last day of the challenge off.
+Gotta do what you gotta do.
+It's Monday and full moon and yep.

 ### R1D100
 R1D100 #100DaysOfCode #CodeNewbie #WomenWhoCode #100Devs
 Mood